Source (GitHub)

 Line chart showing cumulative number of responses to the survey

-Line chart with 2023 highlighted, showing the number of survey responses per day (cumulative).
-We did not reach 2021 or even 2022 numbers, but still have a respectable 3000+ responses.
-Thank you to everyone filling out the survey, you're the best!!
+Line chart with 2024 highlighted, showing the number of survey responses per day (cumulative).
+The huge boost around December 14 can probably be attributed to the boosts on Social Media from Eric Wastl, who has a rather large reach (cheers! :D).
+And: thank you to everyone filling out the survey, you're the best!!

 Bar chart and table with opinions around AI and LLM's